11 Best Things To Do in Siargao (Travel Guide) 11 Best Things To Do in Siargao (Travel Guide)

 11 Best Things To Do in Siargao (Travel Guide)

-Imagine a remote island filled with lush green coconut trees, surrounded by crystal clear water and offering white beaches, stunning lagoons, and some of the world’s best surf waves.
+Imagine a remote island filled with lush green coconut trees surrounded by crystal clear water, offering white beaches, stunning lagoons, and some of the world’s best surf waves.
 Siargao is truly a hidden paradise and has been named the ‘Most Beautiful Island in Asia.’
 Visit the island for delicious food, surfing, and all these other things to do in Siargao, Philippines.

 Things to do in Siargao

 Siargao is stunning to explore by motorbike.
-From the main tourist area (General Luna) down south-east to the northern tip is a 3-hour drive, so we recommend you to plan at least three days on the island.
+From the main tourist area (General Luna) down southeast to the northern tip is a 3-hour drive, so we recommend you plan at least three days on the island.

 1. Rope Swing at Maasin Secret River

 On the side of a red bridge in Maasin village is a coconut tree hanging over the water.
-Local kids will be waving and ask you to take a swing.
+Local kids will be waving and asking you to take a swing.
 It is one of the most picturesque places in Siargao.
-Spend the morning swinging, take the boat on the river and be amazed by their rope swing skills.
+Spend the morning swinging, take the boat on the river, and be amazed by their rope swing skills.
 Please leave these guys a tip as well.

 2. Magpupungko Rock Pools